peteroupc/html3dutil/doc/H3DU.Scene3D.md

 <a name='H3DU.Scene3D_loadTexture'></a>
 ### H3DU.Scene3D#loadTexture(name)

-<b>Deprecated: Use the H3DU.TextureLoader method loadTexture or
+**Deprecated: Use the H3DU.TextureLoader method loadTexture or loadTexturesAll instead.**
-loadTexturesAll instead.</b>

 Loads a texture from an image URL.